Your browser is not optimized for viewing this website.

 with Michael Baker

-Former Allerton In-Residence naturalist Michael Baker will return to the Park to conduct a Foraging Walk from 3 to 4 p.m.
-Saturday, May 18.
-The meeting place will be announced later.
+Former Allerton In-Residence naturalist Michael Baker will return to the Park to conduct a Foraging Walk from 1 to 3 p.m.
+Saturday, March 8 at the Sun Singer.

 Baker, a professional forager, will give demonstrations of the current uses of edible plants and mushrooms during the walk.
 Participants will be introduced to a variety of wild edible plants and mushrooms and be instructed on which plants to avoid.